Asif-Faizal/BigOCcasion/6_conditional_statements/README.md

-# 6. C Conditional Statements
+# 6. C++ Conditional Statements

 Conditional statements allow a program to execute different blocks of code based on whether a certain condition is true or false.
 This is the primary way to introduce decision-making and logic into your programs.
+The syntax for these statements is largely identical to C.

 ## 1. The `if` Statement